A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Open Ad Hoc Teamwork in Partially Observable Environments

 \subsection{General Overview}

 Under partial observability, a learner cannot observe certain information about unobserved teammates, such as their existence $e_{t}$ and state features $s_{t}$.
 Additionally, as in the fully observable case, the agent has no information regarding teammates' types $\theta_{t}$ and their previous actions $a^{-i}_{t-1}$.
-The unobserved information is important for decision making and must be inferred to solve partially observable open ad hoc teamwork problems.
+The unobserved information is important for decision-making and must be inferred to solve partially observable open ad hoc teamwork problems.
 In this section, we define components to infer the value of these latent variables solely based on the learner's perceived observations and executed actions $H_{t} = \{o_{\leq{t}}, a^{i}_{<t}\}$.
 We then use the inferred values of these latent variables to estimate the learner's optimal policy, defined in Definition~\ref{def:LearningObjPOOSBG}.

 Given $H_{t}$, there are potentially multiple values of inferred latent variables that are plausible given $H_{t}$.
 It is therefore useful to maintain a probabilistic belief over the plausible latent variable values given $H_{t}$.
 As in the case with POMDPs, we call our probabilistic belief over the latent variables given $H_{t}$ the \textit{belief state}.
-In PO-OSBGs, at each timestep the previous belief state estimate can be updated following the learner's most recent observation, $o_{t}$, and executed action, $a^{i}_{t-1}$.
+In PO-OSBGs, at each timestep, the previous belief state estimate can be updated following the learner's most recent observation, $o_{t}$, and executed action, $a^{i}_{t-1}$.
 Using the Bayes rule, the updated belief state can be found with the following expression:

-Equation~\eqref{Eq:BayesUpdate} intuitively corresponds to the interaction process between a learner and its teammates, which we elaborated in Section~\ref{sec:OSBG} and~\ref{sec:POOSBG}.
-An exact evaluation of $p(a_t^{-i}, e_{t}, s_{t},\theta_{t}|H_{t})$ requires integrating the right hand side expression in Equation~\eqref{Eq:BayesUpdate} over the latent variables, which may not have a closed form expression.
+Equation~\eqref{Eq:BayesUpdate} intuitively corresponds to the interaction process between a learner and its teammates, which we elaborated on in Section~\ref{sec:OSBG} and~\ref{sec:POOSBG}.
+An exact evaluation of $p(a_t^{-i}, e_{t}, s_{t},\theta_{t}|H_{t})$ requires integrating the right-hand side expression in Equation~\eqref{Eq:BayesUpdate} over the latent variables, which may not have a closed form expression.
 In such cases, approximate belief updates can be used to estimate Equation~\eqref{Eq:BayesUpdate}.

 In the following sections, we identify three major ways of approximating beliefs: (i) maintaining a fixed length vector which contains information about each teammate, (ii) maintaining a particle-based approach which estimates the belief state as a set of particles, and (iii) maintaining a distribution over representation vectors that contain information about all latent variables.
 Figure~\ref{fig:PO_Diagrams} presents an overview of the three methods presented in this section.
 These methods allow the learner to infer the latent information required for solving the ad hoc teamwork problem under partial observability.
 The remaining step left is for the learner to integrate the inferred latent information during action selection.